hglattergotz/node-twitter-example/README.md

-**node-twitter-example** is a demo node server to access the twitter REST and streaming API.
+**node-twitter-example** is a demo node server to access the Twitter REST and streaming API.

 This is intended to be the backend for an ember demo application that can be found [here](https://github.com/hglattergotz/ember-twitter-demo).